-The membership of the Nomination Committee comprises three independent non-executive directors and two executive directors.
-The current members of the Committee are Dato' Tan Ang Meng (Chairman), Dato' Koh Hong Sun, Bruce Anthony Howe, Mark Thomas Lingafelter and Arunothayam Rajaratnam.
+The membership of the Nomination Committee comprises three independent non-executive directors and an executive director.
+The current members of the Committee are Dato' Tan Ang Meng (Chairman), Dato' Koh Hong Sun, Arunothayam Rajaratnam and Ngoi Siew Cheng Adeline.
 The Nomination Committee operates under written terms of reference determined by the Board, taking into consideration all relevant Bank Negara Malaysia's guidelines.
 The role of the Committee is to establish the minimum requirements for the appointment of Board members, the Chief Executive Officer and key senior officers, including overseeing the composition, size and skills of the Board members and its effectiveness.